Home >

 A Strong Foundation

-PennWest’s strategic planning process is modeled on the in-depth integration planning that took place from Fall 2020 through Summer 2022.
+PennWest’s strategic planning process was modeled on the in-depth integration planning that took place from Fall 2020 through Summer 2022.
 Integration planning, which involved more than 600 students, faculty, staff, trustees and community members, laid the groundwork for our university.

 Some key elements: